 Others in the cast included K. David Short as Ralph Devine, Clyde Laurents as M. Lindsay Woolsey, David Whitaker as Beauregard, Didi Hitt as Sally Cato and Pegeen Ryan, Mary Broussard as Mother Burnside, Eddie Dudek as Junior Babcock, Sandra Dehner-Wheeler as Mrs. Upson and Ann Arvia as Gloria Upson.
 Friends of Mame were Ann Arvia, Mib Bramlette, Jill Deerey, Eddie Dudek, Jim Fredericks, Annette Griebl, Didi Hitt, Terry Lacy, Nancy McCloud, Wayne Meledandri, Diane Nicole, Robert Pachette, James Seibel, K. David Short, Robert V. Smith and Victoria K. Ver Hoven.

-In the same edition of The Milwaukee Sentinel critic Jay Joslyn wrote, "Swinging out as the free wheeling, broad spirited Mame is Gretchen Wyler, belting the songs, high kicking the kicks and melting hearts with the part's moments of tenderness.
+In the June 6, 1979 edition of the Milwaukee Sentinel critic Jay Joslyn wrote, "Swinging out as the free wheeling, broad spirited Mame is Gretchen Wyler, belting the songs, high kicking the kicks and melting hearts with the part's moments of tenderness.
 It's a one-woman show with the right woman in charge."
 Later in his somewhat mixed review, he also stated, "The bouncy Susan Rush, of many past Top triumphs, is on hand as the antic Miss Gooch.
 When she and the irrepressible Miss Wyler get a chance to work together, sparks fly.
 It isn't just because it is a polka that 'We Need a Little Christmas' late in the first act stirred up the best response."

 Gretchen "can pop the corn right off the cob"